Friends in the Pittsburgh area–come out for a good, hard, encouraging conversation.

 Whether you are already a fantastic, productive writer who can’t wait to get to your manuscript each day or you are stuck or struggling with half-done manuscripts, a backlog of pieces in your “to-revise” pile, and a feeling of dread when you open your computer each day, you are invited to join the monthly AGT Writing Challenge.

 Each month, participants agree to write at least 400 words per day for 5 days each 7 day week, Sunday through Saturday.
 We start on the FIRST Sunday of every month, and since there are no breaks between monthly challenges, we are usually ending in the following month.
 If you meet your goals, you will write at least 8,000 words in a month with 4 weeks and 10,000 words in a month with 5 weeks.
-For September, we begin on Sunday, September 4 and end on Saturday, October 6.
+For December, we start on Sunday, December 2 and write through Saturday, January 5.
+That’s five big weeks of writing–so our goal is 25 days, which will produce a total of 10,000 new words.

 Here’s how it works: